azamsharp/azamsharp.github.io/_posts/2022-10-11-embracing-core-data-in-swiftui.md

         }
 ```

 >> There are several other ways to solve this problem.
 You can pass your budgetCategories as a @Binding to the AddNewOrderView and then insert an instance of BudgetCategoryViewModel, when Core Data successfully saves the item to the store.
 You can also store everything in an @EnvironmentObject and update it, but in that case you will need to pass @EnvironmentObject to the view model.
-I have also heard that you can subscribe to Combine publishers and refresh your view in case of changes.

 The above code will refresh the main view and display the newly inserted data.
-Although, it was not a lot of code but we still had to remember to call ```vm.getBudgetCategories``` on the dismiss of the model to get the newly added data.
+Although, it was not a lot of code but we still need to remember to call ```vm.getBudgetCategories``` on the dismiss of the model to get the newly added data.

-The call to ```vm.getBudgetCategories```, which also happens now on the dismiss of the modal will fetch all the data again from the store (SQLite).
-This is shown below:
+Keep in mind that calling ```vm.getBudgetCategories``` on modal dismiss will fetch all the records again from the database.
+The SQL statements executed by Core Data are shown below:

 ```sql